-- a) determine whether the complaint falls within the jurisdiction of this Policy [and whether it has been submitted in accordance with the deadlines indicated herein]; - b) determine the appropriate jurisdiction to manage the complaint by considering the following: - i. whether the incident occurred within the business, activities, or Events of the NSO, or one of its Members or affiliated organizations; and - ii. if the Member or affiliated organization is able to manage the complaint process.
+- 17. Upon receipt of a complaint, the Independent Third Party has a responsibility to: - a) determine whether the complaint falls within the jurisdiction of this Policy [and whether it has been submitted in accordance with the deadlines indicated herein]; - b) determine the appropriate jurisdiction to manage the complaint by considering the following: - i. whether the incident occurred within the business, activities, or Events of the NSO, or one of its Members or affiliated organizations; and - ii. if the Member or affiliated organization is able to manage the complaint process3.

-In making this assessment, the Independent Third Party may determine that the Member or affiliated organization lacks the capacity to manage the complaint (which may include financial and human resource capacity), that the Member or affiliated organization is not the appropriate instance to manage the complaint due to its seriousness (for example, clubs will not be expected to manage serious complaints due to the complexity of conducting such a process), or that a real or perceived conflict of interest exists within the Member or affiliated
+3 In making this assessment, the Independent Third Party may determine that the Member or affiliated organization lacks the capacity to manage the complaint (which may include financial and human resource capacity), that the Member or affiliated organization is not the appropriate instance to manage the complaint due to its seriousness (for example, clubs will not be expected to manage serious complaints due to the complexity of conducting such a process), or that a real or perceived conflict of interest exists within the Member or affiliated

-- c) determine whether the complaint is frivolous, vexatious or if it has been made in bad faith; - d) determine if the alleged incident should be investigated pursuant to Appendix A Investigation Procedure; and - e) choose which process (Process #1 or Process #2, as outlined below) should be followed to hear and adjudicate the matter.
+- c) determine whether the complaint is frivolous, vexatious or if it has been made in bad faith; - d) determine if the alleged incident should be investigated pursuant to Appendix A - Investigation Procedure; and - e) choose which process (Process #1 or Process #2, as outlined below) should be followed to hear and adjudicate the matter.